Transferring from the LGPS

 Transferring to another pension arrangement

-If you’d like to look at transferring your pension to another arrangement other than a Local Government Pension Fund within England and Wales, you’ll need to read the ‘Transferring your Pension to another Approved Pension arrangement FAQs’ and ScamSmart leaflet and then fill in a ‘Request for a Cash Equivalent Transfer Value’ form which can be found on the forms and resources page under transferring out of the scheme.
+If you’d like to look at transferring your pension to another arrangement other than a Local Government Pension Fund within England and Wales, you might find this Transferring your pension video (03:03) helpful.
+You’ll also need to read the ‘Transferring your Pension to another Approved Pension arrangement FAQs’ and ScamSmart leaflet and then fill in a ‘Request for a Cash Equivalent Transfer Value’ form which can be found on the forms and resources page under transferring out of the scheme.
 The form can be sent to us, either by:

 - securely uploading to your online pension account; or